gcyuan/SCUBA/README.md

 reductionSimulations.m  — Function to predict the effects of perturbing potential regulators in the lineage bias.

-For each dataset, the results are deposited in the following three directories: intermediate_files, containing intermediate results from the analysis. figures, containing jpg figures of the analysis. results, containing the final results of the analysis.
+For each dataset, the results are deposited in the following three directories: intermediate_files, containing intermediate results from the analysis.
+Please note the .mat files may contain additional information than the .txt files.

+**Important: the final tree structure is saved as 'T' in the file 'final_tree.mat'.
+Cell cluster assignment information is saved as the subfield: 'T.s'.**

+figures, containing jpg figures of the analysis. results, containing the final results of the analysis.